How the Digestive System Works? Step by Step Process in Order

 • Blood glucose levels.

-• Water and electrolyte concentrations and
+• Water and electrolyte levels and

-When the blood glucose levels are low, there is a feeling of hunger, making a person have food.
-This leads to a sudden release of glucose levels into the blood from the liver.
+• When the blood glucose levels are low, there is a feeling of hunger, making a person desire for food.

-When water levels and electrolyte levels are low, there is thirst, and a person tends to drink water.
+• When water levels and electrolyte levels are low, there is thirst, and a person tends to drink water.

 In doing so, the water and electrolyte levels are raised.